OSRSB/OsrsBot/README.md

 ___

-## ⚠️ This project is WIP ⚠️

-If you are interested in botting go to the [script template](https://github.com/OSRSB/script-template)
+If you are interested in writing scripts go to the [script template](https://github.com/OSRSB/script-template)
-* Please don't DM developers asking for help, neither spam discord channels or you may get banned!
-* If you ask nicely and with **meaningfull details** about your problem you may get some help.
+* If you ask nicely and with **meaningful details** about your problem you may get some help.

-As such it is required that every user which wants to run this bot has at least minimal knowledge of:
-* How to use IntelliJ IDEA.
-* How to work with Gradle tasks (edit tasks, comment lines out, update references etc.).
-* How to adjust [Script-Template](https://github.com/OSRSB/script-template) to reflect possible breaking changes in API.

 ## Community
 * [Forums](https://osrsbot.org/) - Ask questions, find guides, make requests